op07n/XiaomiADBFastbootTools/README.md

     * MIUI: Go to Settings > Additional settings > Developer options and enable USB debugging as well as USB debugging (Security settings).
     * Android One: Go to Settings > System > Developer options and enable USB debugging.

-3. Connect your device to your computer and launch the application.
-The device will ask for authorisation right away, which you have to allow.
+3. Connect your device to the computer and launch the application.
+The device is going to ask for authorisation, which you'll have to allow.

-4. Load your device by clicking Menu > Check for device in the application.
-Your device info should appear.
+4. Wait for the application to detect your device.
+The device info should appear in the top left section.

-### Loading a device in Fastboot mode
+### Connecting a device in Fastboot mode

 1. Put your device into Fastboot mode by holding power and volume down simultaneously until the Fastboot splash screen comes up.

     * If your device is loaded in ADB mode, you can enter Fastboot mode by clicking Menu > Reboot device to Fastboot.

-2. Connect your device to your computer and launch the application.
+2. Connect your device to the computer and launch the application.

-3. Load your device by clicking Menu > Check for device in the application.
-Your device info should appear.
+3. Wait for the application to detect your device.
+The device info should appear in the top left section.

 ## Frequently Asked Questions

-* **Q:** The application doesn't launch on my computer, is there anything I should have installed?
+* **Q:** The application doesn't launch on the computer, is there anything I should have installed?

     * **A:** Yes, it was developed in Kotlin and needs the Java Runtime Environment to run.
 You can install Java from [here](https://java.com/en/download/).
 On Linux, you need to have OpenJDK 8 and OpenJFX installed.
 Please note, that Java 11 does not come with JavaFX so you may have to uninstall OpenJDK 11 in order to run the application.